1 Deadly Step

 Local Health Districts; Aboriginal Community Controlled Health Services; Primary Health Networks; and NSW Country Rugby League.

-1 Deadly Step is currently in the second round of its pilot phase.
+1 Deadly Step has completed the second round of its pilot phase.
 In 2015, pilot programs were delivered in Campbelltown, Newcastle, Orange and Tamworth.
-Planning is underway for further sites in 2016.
+In 2016, pilot programs were delivered in Coffs Harbour, Wagga Wagga, Casino, Moruya and Armidale.
 Pilot sites are selected based on consultation with community stakeholders.

 Implementation will be determined after the evaluation of the second phase pilot period.